Latte Tags

 See also {include block}

 The {include} tag loads and renders the specified template.
-In our favorite PHP language it's like:
+In our favorite PHP language, it's something like:

 <?php include 'header.phtml'; ?>

-Included templates have not access to the variables of the active context, but have access to the global variables.
+Included templates do not have access to the variables of the active context, but they do have access to the global variables.

-You can pass variables to the inserted template in the following way:
+You can pass variables to the included template like this:

 {include 'template.latte', foo: 'bar', id: 123}